Zilliqa/ZIP/zips/zip-11.md

 that the delegation was custodial, i.e., delegators had to transfer their tokens to a seed node operator (such as an exchange) which pooled tokens together and then deposited them in a contract.
-The operator also collected yields on token holders' behalf, thereby creating custody risks.
+The operator also collected yields on delegators' behalf, thereby creating custody risks.

 ZIP-11 (aka Seed Node Staking Phase I) aims to address this by proposing a contract design that allows token holders to directly deposit their stake in a